 - Units do not have to come strictly from students — teachers, administration, parents, community members who donate at the school’s drives all count.

-- Fixed site donations on behalf of the school will not count for the scholarship award, but they will continue to count for an individual’s graduation cord tracking (where applicable).
+- Fixed site donations on behalf of the school *do* count for the scholarship award, and also count towards an individual’s graduation cord tracking (where applicable).

 - The cut-off for blood drives is April 30.
 Drives held May 2018 will be counted for the 2018-19 school year.
 Drives held May 2019 will be counted towards the 2019-20 school year.

-For schools who may need a little extra assistance, or smaller schools who are concerned about achieving the benchmarks, our experienced Donor Resources Representatives are ready to help you reach your goal!
+For schools who may need a little extra assistance, or smaller schools who are concerned about achieving the benchmarks, our experienced Account Managers are ready to help you reach your goal!
 It may be a simple as adding an additional blood drive during the school year, or adjusting the dates/times of your blood drives to accommodate donors from the community.